schnapster/igj2025/README.md

-# Regular Afternoon in the Wizard Tower
+# Regular Afternoon at the Wizard Tower

 ## Build